LinkedIn Profile Checklist 2026: 25 Steps to a Fully Optimized Profile

 6. Headline rewritten using the 3-component formula

-Delete your current headline completely.
-Rewrite it using this exact structure: [Primary Keyword] | [Value Proposition - who you help and what result you deliver] | [Differentiator - a credibility marker, former employer, or achievement].
-Your primary keyword must appear within the first 40 characters because that is what appears in search result previews on mobile.
-Use the LinkedIn headline generator to produce five keyword-optimized variations and select the strongest one.
+Rewrite your headline using this exact structure: [Primary Keyword] | [Value Proposition - who you help and what result you deliver] | [Differentiator - a credibility marker, relevant employer, or specific achievement].
+Your primary keyword must appear within the first 40 characters because LinkedIn search result previews on mobile truncate beyond that point.
+If your keyword appears after character 40, it will never be seen by the recruiter or buyer scanning results, even though it still influences algorithmic ranking.

 7. Primary keyword placed in the first sentence of your About section